-ESCONDIDO, CA – In an attempt to give the household responsibilities a more equitable distribution, full-time working parents Mike and Elaine Thompson have decided to divvy up the chores so they’re both contributing in the home.
+ESCONDIDO, CA – In an attempt to give the household chores a more equitable distribution, full-time working parents Mike and Elaine Thompson have decided to divvy up the chores so they’re both contributing in the home.
 Last night Mike did the dishes after dinner.
 So tonight it’s Elaine’s turn to do the dishes, load the laundry, vacuum the stairs, correct homework and put the kids to bed.

 “I love that instead of fighting about who’s doing what and who’s contributing how, we were able to find a solution to help alleviate our stress.
 On Saturday I’ll sweep the garage while Elaine will do the grocery shopping, dust the bookshelves, clean the kids’ bathroom and walk the dog,” Mike says.